-The general sentiment towards Emerging Markets ("EM") is improving, with capital flowing into these markets rather than out, attracted by higher growth rates and lower debt levels than Developed Markets ("DM").
-Central Banks in EM have been ahead of the curve in tightening policy in 2021 and 2022, and are also ahead of the curve in loosening policy in 2023 and 2024.
+The general sentiment towards Emerging Markets (EM) is improving.
+While some investors are nervous about the possible policies set by the second Donald Trump administration in the US, most investors recognise the superior growth rates, fiscal and external balances in most of the EM.
 This provides a more positive backdrop for realisations.
-Nevertheless, with two main assets left to sell, it is the individual circumstances of those assets that will dictate the speed and level of realisations.
+Nevertheless, with one main asset left to sell, it is the individual circumstances of that asset that will dictate the speed and level of realisation.